Prime Minister of Israel

 Member of the Executive Board of Porsche SE, Mitglied des Vorstands

-Philipp is an executive board member of Porsche SE, a listed holding company and majority voting shareholder in Volkswagen AG (Audi, Bentley, Bugatti, Ducati, Lamborghini, Porsche, Seat, Skoda, VW, Volkswagen Commercial Vehicles, MAN, and Scania).
-Porsche SE also owns PTV Group, a global market leader in intelligent software solutions for transport logistics, traffic planning and traffic management, and is a shareholder of INRIX, a global SaaS and DaaS company providing connected car services and transportation analytics.
-Philipp holds degrees in economics from the London School of Economics and the University of Oxford.
+Philipp is an Executive board member of Porsche SE, a listed holding company and majority voting shareholder in Volkswagen AG (Audi, Bentley, Bugatti, Ducati, Lamborghini, Porsche, Seat, Skoda, VW, Volkswagen Commercial Vehicles, MAN, and Scania).
+Porsche SE.
+He also owns PTV Group, a global market leader in intelligent software solutions for transport logistics, traffic planning and traffic management, and is a shareholder of INRIX, a global SaaS and DaaS company providing connected car services and transportation analytics.
+Philipp holds degrees in Economics from the London School of Economics and the University of Oxford.
 Prior to joining Porsche SE in 2012 Philipp was an investment banker at Rothschild.

 Managing Director, Copia Growth Partners

-Deputy Group Director at the Land Transport Authority of Singapore
+Deputy Group Director, Land Transport Authority of Singapore

-Mobileye Co-founder, Chairman and CTO; Sachs Professor of Computer Science, Hebrew University of Jerusalem
+Mobileye Co-founder, Chairman & CTO; Sachs Professor of Computer Science, Hebrew University of Jerusalem

 Energy Finance's Intelligent Mobility Specialist, Bloomberg